ellen0leary/wad2-assigment2/README.md

 Name: Ellen O Leary (20084694 - Applied Computing)

 ## Features.
-......
-A bullet-point list of the ADDITIONAL features you have implemented in the API THAT WERE NOT IN THE LABS ......,

 + Feature 1 - The user is able to see all information related to a movie, including its reviews, by clicking on in
 + Feature 2 - The user is able to write a review for a movie on their favourites list